sajadshafizadeh/commission-calculator/README.md

 **Note1:** Replace the value of `--input_file_path` option with the real input (transactions) file on your computer.

+**Note2:** Run `php ./vendor/bin/phpunit` to execute tests.

-**Note2:** Since the excahge list API has a tough limitation reach, I put its content inside a file and use that file while developing.
+**Note3:** Since the excahge list API has a tough limitation reach, I put its content inside a file and use that file while developing.
 You can simple comment the current `EXCHANGE_RATES_FILE` (located inside `src\Command\CommissionCalculatorCommand.php`) and uncomment the upper line to use the API again for calculation.

 ----